-I’m worried that I might not be getting enough vitamin D but should I stop using sunscreen or cut back?
+I’m worried that I might not be getting enough vitamin D. How much do i need?

 with Dr Marc

-While it maybe true that you are not getting enough Vitamin D, cutting back on sunscreen is probably not the answer.
-Vitamin D is a critically important hormone that is required for healthy bones and maintaining blood calcium levels.
+Vitamin D is a critically important hormone that is required for healthy bones and maintaining blood calcium levels and supporting the immune system.
 Vitamin D also prevents osteoporosis, depression, many forms of cancer and acts to reduce blood pressure.
 A very small amount of vitamin D is obtained in the diet from oily fish but the vast majority is produced by the skin on exposure to ultraviolet (UVB) radiation from natural sunlight.

-You need direct sun exposure to the skin to produce Vitamin D and even weak sunscreens (SPF=8) or glass will block the skin’s Vitamin D production.
-However, it is not necessary to sunbake as exposure of the hands, face and arms for around 10 minutes or just enough to produce a faint redness a few times a week will ensure you produce sufficient Vitamin D. Sun exposure in the middle of the day in summer is certainly not advised and sunscreen is still recommended to avoid sunburn.
+You need direct sun exposure to the skin to produce Vitamin D and even weak sunscreens (SPF=8) or glass will block the skin’s Vitamin D production and many people are vitamin D deficient due to our modern indoor lifestyles and overuse of sunscreens.
+However, it is not necessary to bake in the sun to build your Vitamin D levels.
+Exposure of the hands, face and arms for around 10 minutes a few times a week will ensure you produce sufficient Vitamin D. It is advisable to get sun exposure in the early morning or late afternoon and to limit prolonged sun exposure and exposure in the middle of the day in summer to avoid sunburn and sun damage.